kevindano/kevindano.github.io/_pages/about.md

 ---

 <br />
 Welcome!
+I am an econometrician with research interests primarily in panel data and networks.

-I am a PhD candidate in Economics at the University of California Berkeley.
+I will join Princeton University as a Postdoctoral Research Associate in July 2024, and as an Assistant Professor of Economics in January 2025.
+I received my PhD in Economics from the University of California, Berkeley.

-My research interests are primarily in econometrics, with a focus on panel data and networks.
-I have also worked on topics in political economy.
 Here is my [CV](files/CV_Kevin_DANO.pdf).

-**I am on the 2023-2024 job market.**

 Contact: kdano@berkeley.edu